hapax/hapax.github.io/assets/teaching.md

 organising social principle, he suggests the [**maximin rule**](https://plato.stanford.edu/entries/original-position/#ArgMaxCriTJSec262): maximise the outcomes for those who are least well-off.
-He argues there should be a sort of "trickle up" effect where everyone benefits, but from a game theory perspective, this is the right strategy when you have extreme uncertainty.
+He argued this would lead to a "trickle up" effect where everyone benefited; from a game theory perspective, maximin is the right strategy for decision making under extreme uncertainty.

 For maths teaching, I'd like to propose a **maximin test**, which supersedes the shrub test: